TheRevanite/Real-Time-Smart-Traffic-Light-System/README.md

-# Smart Traffic Signal Controller using Raspberry Pi
+# Real Time Smart Traffic System

 This project is designed to automate traffic signal timing based on live image processing.
 It utilizes a Raspberry Pi, Pi Camera 2, and GPIO components to dynamically adjust the green light duration according to traffic conditions.